Eximchain/terraform-aws-dappbot/README.md

 - `NPM_USER`: Username of above account, which is distinct from the email.
 - `NPM_PASS`: Pass of above account.
 Make sure to escape any special characters, echo the value to be certain it's what you need it to be.

+Check under the "NPM service account" in your 1password shared keys for all npm values.

 Before running `packer build abi-clerk-builder.json`, double-check that the `aws_account_id`, `aws_region`, `repository`, and `image_tag` variables are all set to appropriate values.

 ## Dev Testing